spicakitty/IIDX-HiSpeed-Calculator/README.md

 This repository contains the Python CLI version of the IIDX Hi-Speed Calculator
 These versions of the tool were originally developed in 2023 from January to September with irregular updates.
 The older versions of the tool can be viewed in older commits.

+The Java version of this tool can be found here &#8594; [IIDX-HiSpeed-Calculator-JavaVersion](https://github.com/spicakitty/IIDX-HiSpeed-Calculator-JavaVersion)

+The HTML version of this tool can be found here &#8594; [IIDX-HiSpeed-Calculator-HTMLVersion](https://github.com/spicakitty/IIDX-HiSpeed-Calculator-HTMLVersion)

 ## How to use
 Run the Python script like you would any other Python script.
 ## What are these values